HeercoGrond/Voxosonus/README.md

 * You have implemented the `VoxosonusDelegate` and set the `Voxosonus` class' delegate to the file with it.

-* You have subscribed tags through the model.
+* You have subscribed a 'Tag' through the model.

 If you have done the following and are still encountering problems, please make an issue in the repository.